facebook/prophet/README.md

 Prophet is [open source software](https://code.facebook.com/projects/) released by Facebook's [Core Data Science team](https://research.fb.com/category/data-science/).
 It is available for download on [CRAN](https://cran.r-project.org/package=prophet) and [PyPI](https://pypi.python.org/pypi/fbprophet/).

-The method is described in the paper: Sean J. Taylor, Benjamin Letham (2018) Forecasting at scale.
-The American Statistician 72(1):37-45.

 ## Important links